 The fact is, they were being replaced by F1 hybrids.

 The science of plant breeding especially during the last 50 years has focused on F1 hybrid breeding, a method which takes its observation from natural hybridisation when two distinctly different varieties of the same species cross to make a more superior and vigorous offspring.
-This natural occurrence has been pursued in modern artificial hybridisation over a long period of time and is based on enforcing plants into prolonged in-breeding, plants which naturally rely strongly on out-breeding / cross pollinating, to create two distinctly different homogenous plant populations or breeding lines.
+This natural occurrence has been pursued in modern artificial hybridisation over a long period of time.
+Based on enforcing plants into prolonged in-breeding, it creates two distinctly different homogenous plant populations or breeding lines.
 In a final cross, the two breeding lines are brought together to produce the F1 hybrid seed.